bpeel/notbit/README.md

                        object store.
 Defaults to $XDG_DATA_HOME/notbit -m <maildir>          Specify the maildir to save messages to.
                        Defaults to $HOME/.maildir
+ -L                    Allow private addresses for peers -b                    Don't bootstrap with default peers.
+                       Useful for creating your own private
+                       network.
+Note that this requires all
+                       nodes to be trustworthy
+ -B                    Don't bootstrap with DNS.
+Useful if
+                       running under Tor.
+ -i                    Don't listen for incoming connections.
 ```

 # Contact